mjkoster/interfaces/draft-ietf-core-interfaces.md

 Examples of links:
 \</sen/\>;if="core.lb":
 : Link to the /sen/ collection describing it as a core.lb type collection (Linked Batch)

-\</sen/\>;rel="grp":
-: Link to the /sen/ collection indicating that /sen/ is a member of a group in the collection in which the link appears.

 \</sen/temp\>;rt="temperature":
 : A link to the temp resource with an absolute path.